AuctionLite makes it easy to use the auction house!

 These methods return AuctionLite's disenchant and auction prices, which are the same numbers you see in the tooltips.
 You can pass an item string, an item link, or an item ID, but note that if you pass an ID for an item that typically has a suffix (e.g., "of the Monkey"), then you need to provide the suffix as the second argument.
 AuctionLite doesn't track bid prices--just buyout prices.

-Thanks to cyberloras, mysticalos, kolenka, phanx, inexstinctus, and vebev for contributing bug fixes and features, and thanks to the Curse/WowAce/WowInterface community for their bug reports and suggestions.
+Thanks to cyberloras, mysticalos, kolenka, phanx, inexstinctus, vebev, and haghala for contributing bug fixes and features, and thanks to the Curse/WowAce/WowInterface community for their bug reports and suggestions.

 Many, many thanks to the folks who took the time to translate AuctionLite to other languages!